Be Encouraged Tour

 Be Encouraged Tour was a headlining concert tour by American recording artist, Chance the Rapper, in support of his third mixtape, Coloring Book (2016).
 The tour began in San Diego on April 24, 2017, and concluded in Los Angeles on October 22, 2017.
+American pop act Francis and the Lights, fellow Chicago rapper King Louie, and DJ Oreo served as opening acts.

 Background

 Following his successful Grammy weekend, Chance took to Instagram to deliver the news with a photo of the tour dates, which spans from April through June as well as one October date.
 The caption in part reads, “thank YOU GUYS for everything.”

 Set list

 This set list is representative of the show on April 24, 2017 in San Diego.
 It is not representative of all concerts for the duration of the tour.